Dr Anna Foss

 Research

-My current research interests have expanded to educational/pedagogical research to explore various issues in learning and teaching.
-I have published on raising staff awareness and understanding of creativity and innovation.
-I have also posted a comment (fourth in the list) in response to an article in the Times Higher Education.
-Alongside this, I wrote a review of a book about learners struggling with mathematics.
-I followed a 'students as partners' approach in co-writing the evaluation of the DL alumni-peer mentorship scheme for publication.
+In recent years, my research interests have expanded to educational/pedagogical research to explore various issues in learning and teaching.
+I have published on raising staff awareness and understanding of creativity and innovation and followed a 'students as partners' approach in co-writing the evaluation of the DL alumni-peer mentorship scheme for publication.
 My educational research experience has also led me into new work on accelerating the development of health policy and systems research capacity in the Western Pacific Region, as well as exploring how students learn quantitative skills and apply these to modelling the dynamics of infectious diseases.